spring-projects/spring-ai/README.md

 They ascertain which document sections the AI should use for generating responses.
 Examples of Vector Databases include Chroma, Postgres, Pinecone, Weaviate, Mongo Atlas, and Redis.
 Spring AI's `VectorStore` abstraction permits effortless transitions between database implementations.

-### Chaining together multiple AI model interactions

-**Chains:** Many AI solutions require multiple AI interactions to respond to a single user input.
-"Chains" organize these interactions, offering modular AI workflows that promote reusability.
-While you can create custom Chains tailored to your specific use case, pre-configured use-case-specific Chains are provided to accelerate your development.
-Use cases such as Question-Answering, Text Generation, and Summarization are examples.

-* This is currently a work in progress.

-### Memory

-**Memory:** To support multiple AI model interactions, your application must recall the previous inputs and outputs.
-A variety of algorithms are available for different scenarios, often backed by databases like Redis, Cassandra, MongoDB, Postgres, and other database technologies.

-* This is currently a work in progress

-### Agents

-Beyond Chains, Agents represent the next level of sophistication.
-Agents use the AI models themselves to determine the techniques and steps to respond to a user's query.
-Agents might even dynamically access external data sources to retrieve information necessary for responding to a user.
-It's getting a bit funky, isn't it?

-* This is currently a work in progress

 ## Building

 To build with only unit tests